 - Grasp the barbell with an overhand grip.
 Your arms should be fully extended with your hands spaced shoulder width apart.

 - Lift the barbell by extending your hips and waist in a smooth action until you have returned to the upright position, inhaling as you do so.

 - Return the barbell to the floor or just above it by repeating step two.

 This exercise should be avoided by those who suffer from lower back problems.
 To avoid injury, keep your back and torso straight at all times throughout this movement.
 This exercise can be performed using dumbbells or a straight bar attached to the low pulley of a cable station.

 Related exercises to discover

 Stiff legged barbell deadlifts is a gym work out exercise that targets hamstrings and also involves abs and glutes & hip flexors and lower back.
 Refer to the illustration and instructions above for how to perform this exercise correctly.
-Toe taps, sled push and sprints are related exercise that target the same muscle groups as stiff legged barbell deadlifts.
+Kettlebell deadlifts, toe taps and barbell split squats are related exercise that target the same muscle groups as stiff legged barbell deadlifts.
 Visit our directory for more exercises.

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.